kjkoster/stability-preserving-pid-autotuner/readme.md

 values onto the gain values.
 We do this by multiplying each gain value separately, so that we can have different values for each gain.

+### The Agent's Observation Space

+The agent's observation acts as input features to the neural networks.
+The size of the observation space is an important factor in the number of trainable parameters, which in turn reflects on how long it takes to train the agent.
+Feature reduction is one way to improve learning times.

+In the paper, the authors talk take the "_trajectory_" of the process variable and control variable values, which we will do as well.
+In our code we take the trajectory by selecting 12 evenly spaced points on the episode's values for the process and control variables.
+Note that the set-point nor the error is part of the observation space.
+These factor into the process and control variables.
+If we don't have enough values, we simply zero-pad these on the right to ensure we always have precisely 24 values.

 ---
 ## Virtual Environment and Dependencies